 Now the tofu is ready to use.
 Here it is on top of my favorite shirataki noodle salad.

 The cooked tofu will keep at room temperature in an airtight container for up to 4 hours, so it's a great-do ahead task if you want to use it later in the day.
 It's perfect to toss into stir-fries, salads, noodle dishes, burritos, tacos, or even eaten straight, maybe with some homemade peanut sauce.

 - 1 16-ounce package of extra-firm tofu, preferably sprouted $2.50

 - 2 tablespoons coconut, vegetable, canola, or grapeseed oil Pantry

 Recipe Serves 4

-- While the squash halves cool, heat 1 tbsp olive oil in a large pan over medium-high heat.
+- Heat the oil in a large frying pan over medium-high heat.

 - Add the tofu to the pan, salt it well, and let cook, undisturbed, for 4-5 minutes (check after 4 to make sure it's not burning), until a thick, golden-brown crust develops.

 - Use a spatula or wooden spoon to flip the tofu as well as you can, to cook at least one other side untiul it is also golden-brown and crispy.

 - Drain on a paper towels or napkins to remove any excess oil.